jtlapp/fieldzoo/README.md

 ## Technologies

 [Turborepo](https://turbo.build/repo), a tool for managing monorepos.
-I expect this platform to consist of a number of apps and tools that need to share code, and monorepos make this possible.
+This platform consists of several apps and tools that need to share code, and monorepos make this possible.
 I started with Nx but found the file structure too messy and indirection too hard to make work.
 Turborepo is a simple veneer over familiar package structures.

 [pnpm](https://pnpm.io/), a tool for managing packages.
-I chose pnpm because it's the fastest, because it doesn't have the phantom dependencies problem, and because [the Turborepo docs](https://turbo.build/repo/docs/getting-started/create-new) recommends it.
+I chose pnpm because it vastly faster and more space efficient than npm and yarn for monorepo management.

 [Node.js](https://nodejs.org/en/about/), a server-side JavaScript runtime.
 Node's asynchronous, non-blocking event-driven architecture makes it easy to build high-throughput web apps.
 Node is also easy to deploy on any OS, and it allows backend devs to also work on frontend code in the same language.